 Habits are not simply the result of routine and familiarity.
 They are essential for our survival.
-Without habits, we would meet with a disabling confusion each time we have to make a new choice.
+Without habits, we would meet with disabling confusion each time we have to make a new choice.

 Your audience has both a psychology and a physiology.
 It adapts to an ever-changing environment and the environment in turn reacts and adapts to them.
 And it is their language that reflects both their way of thinking and their attitude and values.

 It’s through language that you can truly understand your audience.
 Online channels, and in particular social media marketing, can help.
-Social networks make it easy for brands even in lesser-know niches to find an interested audience.
+Social networks make it easy for brands even in lesser-known niches to find an interested audience.